What Is a Complication?

 Anatomy of a Chronograph

-- Pushers — Two buttons on the side of the case: one starts/stops the chronograph; the other resets it
+- Pushers - Two buttons on the side of the case: one starts and stops the chronograph, the other resets it

 - Central seconds hand - The large sweep hand measures elapsed seconds when the chronograph is running

-- Sub-dials — Typically two or three smaller dials recording elapsed minutes (and sometimes hours)
+- Sub-dials - Usually two or three smaller dials that record minutes and sometimes hours

 Types of Chronograph